Summer Heat Survival in Fukuoka with Kids: Best Cool Spots and Safety Tips

 Uminonakamichi Sunshine Pool

-- Tip: It gets crowded on weekends.
-Arrive early to secure a spot in the shade, or bring a pop-up shade tent (which is allowed in designated areas).
+• Tip: It gets crowded on weekends.
+Arrive early to secure a shaded spot, or bring a pop-up shade tent (allowed in designated areas).

 Shopping Malls with Fountains